arecchia/San_Gottardo-s_traffic_Project/README.md

 The foundamental questions are:

 1. Which change in the speed limit is optimal for the fluidity of traffic?
-2. Is the “CONTAGOCCE” system helpful?
+2. Is the “dropper” system helpful?
 3   Would be useful to keep open the mountain pass longer?